samitkumarpatel/test0/README.md

 ### test0

-This is for all type of POC build stage
+This is for all type of POC build